SCDrifter/PhpEveApiClient/docs/Api/PlanetaryInteractionApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **getCharactersCharacterIdPlanetsPlanetId**
-> \EveClient\Model\GetCharactersCharacterIdPlanetsPlanetIdOk getCharactersCharacterIdPlanetsPlanetId($character_id, $planet_id, $datasource, $if_none_match, $token)
+> \EveClient\Model\GetCharactersCharacterIdPlanetsPlanetIdOk getCharactersCharacterIdPlanetsPlanetId($character_id, $planet_id, $datasource, $token)

 Get colony layout

 Returns full details on the layout of a single planetary colony, including links, pins and routes.
 Note: Planetary information is only recalculated when the colony is viewed through the client.
-Information will not update until this criteria is met.  ---  This route is cached for up to 600 seconds
+Information will not update until this criteria is met.  ---

 ### Example
 ```php